WLenhard/cNORM/README.md

 # please use cNORM on the console.
 cNORM.GUI()

+# If you prefer the console, you can use the syntax as well
-# Rank data within group and compute powers and interactions
+# Rank data within group and compute powers and interactions for the internal dataset 'elfe'
 data.elfe <- prepareData(elfe)

 # Find best fitting regression model
 model.elfe <- bestModel(data.elfe)

-# Plot model
+# Plot R2 of different model solution in dependence of the number of predictors
-plotSubset(model.elfe)
+plotSubset(model.elfe, type=0)        # plot R2
+plotSubset(model.elfe, type=3)        # plot MSE

+#  Visual inspection of the percentile curves of the fitted model
+plotPercentiles(data.elfe, model.elfe)

-# Plot percentiles and series of percentile with ascending
+# In order to check, how other models perform, plot series of percentile plots with ascending
 # number of predictors up to 14 predictors.
-plotPercentiles(data.elfe, model.elfe)
 plotPercentileSeries(data.elfe, model.elfe, end=14)

-# Print norm table (for grade 3)
+# Print norm table (for grade 3) with T scores from T = 25 to T = 75
+normTable(3, model.elfe, minNorm = 25, maxNorm = 75, step = 1)

+# The other way round: Print raw table (for grade 3)
-normTable(3, model.elfe)
+rawTable(3, model.elfe)

 # start vignette for a complete walk through
 vignette(cNORM-Demo)